JAlbertCode/prompt-marketplace/README.md

 ## Latest Updates

-### Improved Flow Visualization
+### Flow Execution UI Improvements
+- Added prompt step preview on the flow execution page
-- Each flow step now clearly shows which prompt is being used
+- Each step now shows which specific prompt is being used
-- Added the ability to view and favorite prompts from within a flow
-- Fixed image generation in flow steps
+- Fixed card text truncation with line clamping
+- Positioned flow buttons and credits consistently at the bottom of cards
-- Created a better UI for flow execution with step-by-step visualization
+- Improved flow step visualization with vertical timeline view

 ### Select Options Enhancement
 - Added proper UI for managing select field options in the PromptBuilder